webosose/website/content/en/docs/guides/development/localization/applying-internationalization.md

 ## C++/C

-If you are developing apps or services in C++/C, use [libwebosi18n](https://github.com/webosose/libwebosi18n) to write code for localization.
+If you are developing apps or services in C++/C, use [libwebosi18n](https://github.com/webosose/libwebosi18n) to internationalize your code.

 The following shows an example which uses the `getLocString()` API of libwebosi18n in C++ and C: